SEMixer: Semantics Enhanced MLP-Mixer for Multiscale Mixing and Long-term Time Series Forecasting: SEMixer

-\textbf{Inference stage of RAM.} During inference, interaction outputs are integrated by sampling and aggregating the all binary interaction matrices learned during training:
+\textbf{Inference stage of RAM.} During inference, interaction outputs are integrated by sampling and aggregating all binary interaction matrices learned during training:

-However, during training, a very large number of binary matrices are sampled and fitted, causing $m$ to approach infinity and making it infeasible to directly compute the ensemble result from Eq.~\ref{equ:hyper_inference_or}.

 \textbf{Dropout ensemble.} Fortunately, RAM follows a similar principle to Dropout~\cite{srivastava2014dropout}.
 Dropout randomly deactivates neurons during training, implicitly training multiple subnetworks.
-During inference, all neurons are active, but the output is scaled by the Dropout probability to maintain consistent output expectations between training and inference stages, which approximates the ensemble effect of multiple subnetworks~\cite{DBLP:conf/nips/BaldiS13,DBLP:conf/icann/HaraSS16}.
-Here, following the spirit of Dropout, the Eq.~\ref{equ:hyper_inference_or} can be approximated by:
+During inference, all neurons are active, but the output is scaled by the keep probability to maintain consistent output expectations between training and inference stages, which approximates the ensemble effect of multiple subnetworks~\cite{DBLP:conf/nips/BaldiS13,DBLP:conf/icann/HaraSS16}.
+Here, since $p$ denotes the disconnection probability, the keep probability is $1-p$.
+Following the spirit of Dropout, Eq.~\ref{equ:hyper_inference_or} can be approximated by:

 The training and inference stages of RAM are illustrated in Figure~\ref{fig:framework_MShyperv3}(b).
 Compared with SAM, RAM is more efficient since it avoids query–key attention computation.
 Unlike multi-head SAM with a limited number of heads, RAM fits and integrates a large number of interaction matrices (each can be viewed as a head), enabling it to learn sufficient effective interactions and achieve robust semantic enhancement without being dominated by noisy interactions.